aiven/aiven-docs/docs/products/flink/howto/connect-kafka.md

 -   the message fields `cpu`, `hostname`, `usage`, `occurred_at` and the related [data type](https://nightlies.apache.org/flink/flink-docs-release-1.16/docs/dev/table/types/#list-of-data-types).
-    The order of fields in the SQL definition doesn\'t need to follow the order presented in the payload.
+    The order of fields in the SQL definition doesn't need to follow the order presented in the payload.
 -   the definition of the field `time_ltz` as transformation to `TIMESTAMP(3)` from the `occurred_at` timestamp in Linux format.